BeepBoopBit/HLInt/Documentation/main.md

 ### HLint

 Interface for the whole interpreter.
+This initiates the lexical analysis process in the interpreter.

 #### Constructors

 * `HLint(std::string filenam)`
+    * Initializes an instance of the HLint class and associates it with a LexicalAnalyzer.

+#### Destructor

+* `~HLint()`
+    * Deletes the dynamically allocated LexicalAnalyzer object.
+Freeing the memory associated with it.

 #### Methods

-* start()
+* `start()`
     * Starts the Interpreter.
+This triggers the lexical analysis process.

 ### SymbolTable